DavidHaslam/USFM/README.md

 The popup form looks like this:
 ![screenshot 2017-11-27 09 35 14](https://user-images.githubusercontent.com/16325414/33259949-57e446ec-d356-11e7-8013-81ac1d5f76f4.png)

 Click the **Import...** button.
-Browse to the XML file you downloaded from my repo.
+Browse to the XML file you already extracted from the Zip file.
 Click "Open".